Walker Art Gallery: History

-Permanent Collection
+Permanent collection

 The Walker's collection includes Italian and Netherlandish paintings from 1300 to 1550, European art from 1550 to 1900, including works by Giambattista Pittoni, Rembrandt, Poussin and Degas, 18th and 19th-century British art, including a major collection of Victorian painting and many Pre-Raphaelite works, a wide collection of prints, drawings and watercolours, 20th-century works by artists such as Lucian Freud, David Hockney and Gilbert and George and a major sculpture collection.
 The select collection of minor or decorative arts covers a wide range, from Gothic ivories to British ceramics up to the present day.
-The Gallery also houses the only original Stuart Sutcliffe painting on permanent display in Liverpool.
+The gallery also houses the only original Stuart Sutcliffe painting on permanent display in Liverpool.

 On 17 December 2011, the Walker Art Gallery got a new addition to its collection – a statue of a priest vandalised by Banksy.
-The renowned graffiti artist has sawn off the face of an 18th-century replica stone bust and glued on a selection of bathroom tiles.
+The renowned graffiti artist had sawn off the face of an 18th-century replica stone bust and glued on a selection of bathroom tiles.
 The resulting 'pixellated' portrait is entitled Cardinal Sin and is believed to be a comment on the abuse scandal in the Church and its subsequent cover-up.
 This piece of art is displayed in Room three, which is one of the 17th-century Old Master galleries.

-As of 2 July 2013, the La Masseuse sculpture by Edgar Degas, previously owned by Lucian Freud, found a permanent home at the Walker Art Gallery, thanks to the donation-in-payment system put in place by the Arts Council England.
+As of 2 July 2013, the La Masseuse sculpture by Edgar Degas, previously owned by Freud, found a permanent home at the Walker Art Gallery, due to the donation-in-payment system put in place by Arts Council England.